 It’s that time of year again!
 The time of year when all information security professionals eagerly devour the newly-released Verizon Data Breach Investigations Report (DBIR).

 Though the report is worth a read in its entirety, a few access and authentication-related findings especially stood out to us this year.
-The types of attacks and threat actions may evolve from year to year, but one thing has remained the same: supper cleaner Compromised passwords are still a leading contributor to successful attacks.
+The types of attacks and threat actions may evolve from year to year, but one thing has remained the same:

 A brief overview of the DBIR